Table of Contents

 3. Use the job description for inspiration

 The job description is your greatest resource for writing an outstanding cover letter.
 It details the skills and qualities hiring managers are looking for in a candidate.
-Scan the job posting for keywords and phrases to integrate into your cover letter to convey your understanding of the specific needs of each school you apply to.
+Check the posting for job application keywords and phrases to integrate into your cover letter to convey your understanding of the specific needs of each school you apply to.

 Moreover, this process will arm your application against an applicant tracking system (ATS).
 An ATS is a software that scans cover letters and resumes in order to identify keywords and phrases specified by a hiring manager.
 If the system indicates your application has a high enough frequency of these target words, then it’s passed along to the hiring manager to review — otherwise, it gets rejected.